isabellafernandes27/githooks/README.md

 - ensure `terraform validate` can be run without errors if files inside /terraform/ were modified [(DDDS-19)](https://dat.jeppesen.com/jira/browse/DDDS-19)
 - ensure push is denied if message if branch name does not meet validation criteria [(DDDS-20)](https://dat.jeppesen.com/jira/browse/DDDS-20)

 Specific validation criteria can be found in the links above.
 Preliminarily built separatedly (with `pre-push-tf` and `pre-push-naming`).
+Naming checks done before Terraform checks.

 ## Pre-commit-message Hook